wr-sky/Domain-Bac-Tax/readme.txt

 5-taxonomy
-    -- ncbi_taxonomy.py: Matching the GCF number with taxonomy categories according to NCBI taxdump database -- phyla_itol.py: Creating the file that connects phyla that we focus with different colors so that the corresponding nodes can be colored in Cytoscape.
+    -- ncbi_taxonomy.py: Matching the GCF number with taxonomy categories according to NCBI taxdump database

 6-clustering
     -- MST_counter_NCBI.py：Clustering MST according to NCBI database and collect the clustering result.